 How to protect yourself and your family from secondhand smoke

-According to the U.S. Surgeon General, the only way to protect your family from secondhand smoke is to live in 100 percent smoke-free environments.
+According to the U.S. Surgeon General, the only way to protect your family from secondhand smoke is to live in a smoke-free environment.

 - Make your home and car smoke-free.

-- Ask people not to smoke around you and your child(ren).
+- Ask people not to smoke areound you and your child(ren).

-- Check on the smoking policies of daycare providers, schools and other caregivers.
+- Check on the smoking policies of home daycare providers.

 - Share information with other parents about the health risks of secondhand and thirdhand smoke.